- July 11, 2017

 •LACORS.
 Local Authorities Co-ordinators of Regulatory Services.
 Local Government Regulations.
 Housing-Fire Safety.
 Guidance on Fire safety provisions for certain types of existing housing.

-It may be that you have been compelled to get a Fire Risk Assessment by a Fire Brigade Notice, Governing Body or Licensing Authority.
-A Solicitor may ask for this to be carried out to complete the sale of your Flat.
+Have you been compelled to get a Fire Risk Assessment due to a Fire Brigade Notice, Governing Body, Solicitor or Licensing Authority?
 Whatever the requirement we can meet the need at a fixed price.

 Commercial & Industrial

 This sector includes; Office Buildings, individual Offices and Office spaces.
-It applies to Shops, Retail Premises including Kiosks and individual units including those within Shopping Centres.
+It applies to Shops, Retail Premises including Kiosks and also individual units including those within Shopping Centres.
 Warehouses, Factories, Manufacturing Premises and Storage Premises/Units are also included along with Car Parks, Transportation Terminals Interchanges, Airports and Railway Stations.
-Sub-surface, Bus and Coach Stations and similar Premises are included but exclude the means of transport themselves; the list of Transport facilities indicates the wide range of application of this guide.
+Sub-surface, Bus and Coach Stations and similar Premises are included but exclude the means of transport themselves.
+The list of Transport facilities indicates the wide range of application of this guide.

 Relevant Guidance for Premises in this sector includes Department for Communities Local Government Guidance.
 Fire Safety Risk Assessment